• Blog

 It is fascinating how a robust immune system keeps things in check.
 Meningitis bacteria reside in the back of the throat and nose.
 However, just one in a thousand can be infected thanks to close contact with the carrier.

-Here is an interesting video about a connection between gut microbe and the brain.
+Here is an interesting video about a connection between the gut microbe and the brain.
 Unfortunately, we forgot many beneficial things.
 Slowly, we return to the unique and unharmful lifestyle.

-Do you have any thoughts about the importance of food to our wellbeing?
+Do you have any thoughts about the importance of food to our well-being?
 It would be great to hear from you.
 Please leave a comment below.

 Filed Under: Blog Tagged With: children, dirt, genes, immune system, microbiome